telerik/kendo-ui-core/docs-aspnet-mvc/helpers/menu/overview.md

         </script>
 ```

-### By Template Delegate
+### By Template Delegates

-The example below demonstrates how to subscribe to events by a template delegate.
+The following example demonstrates how to subscribe to events by a template delegate.

 ###### Example